Format Php Code in Visual Studio Code (WordPress Coding Standards)

 }

-Do not forget to replace the executable path urls to your own.
-Now, if all went well, when you reload VSC, right click on any php file and choose “Format document”, it should finally give your code the justice it deserves.
+Do not forget to replace the executable path urls with your own.
+Now, if all goes well when you reload VSC, right-click on any PHP file and choose “Format document”, it should finally give your code the justice it deserves.

-In this way, you can install as many additional coding standards to the php sniffer as possible.
-For example, if you want to ensure compatibiliy with php 5, you can optionally add php compatibility as a coding standard.
-Once you run the php sniffer in Visual Studio Code, it will automatically check your code for compatibility issues and fix them for you, so that your code is compatible with legacy servers.
-All you need to do is download and extract this package and add it as a standards to the php sniffer config file, seperated by comma.
-Otherwise the last one that you add will override the previous ones:
+In this way, you can install as many additional coding standards to the PHP sniffer as possible.
+For example, if you want to ensure compatibility with PHP 5, you can optionally add PHP compatibility as a coding standard.
+Once you run the PHP sniffer in Visual Studio Code, it will automatically check your code for compatibility issues and fix them for you, so that your code is compatible with legacy servers.
+All you need to do is download and extract this package and add it as standards to the PHP sniffer config file, separated by a comma.
+Otherwise, the last one that you add will override the previous ones:

 phpcs --config-set installed_paths C:\Users\{Username}\wpcs, C:\Users\{Username}\PHPCompatibility